 I listened (Nirvana) To rest on the shores of Nirvana You must freeze your flow Cut connections to the current And sift through your skin Because buried in you Is the desire to drown, It’s better if you stab your eyes To prepare for never-ending night And if you opt for vision Don’t confuse sheets […]Read more "Poetry by Carson Sandell"

 Cento from “Ideology”, “I WAKE UP CURLED UP IN A C.D.
-WRIGHT POEM”, “Mother of All Balms”, and “Reading Rilke at Lake Mendota, Wisconsin” by Aria Aber & Where Reasons End by Yiyun Li Aura Martin is a writer from Missouri.
-She is the author of the chapbook Those Embroidered Suns (Lazy Adventurer Publishing) and the micro-chapbook […]Read more "Once-Upon-a-Chimes by Aura Martin"
+WRIGHT POEM”, “Mother of All Balms”, and “Reading Rilke at Lake Mendota, Wisconsin” by Aria Aber & Where Reasons End by Yiyun Li The dead have the advantage of the leavers; those left behind have to have something to hold on to.
+I rearranged a vase […]Read more "Once-Upon-a-Chimes by Aura Martin"